Methysergide

-Methysergide, sold under the brand names Deseril and Sansert, is a monoaminergic medication of the ergoline and lysergamide groups which is used in the prophylaxis and treatment of migraine and cluster headaches.
-It has been withdrawn from the market in the United States and Canada due to adverse effects.
-It is taken by mouth.
+Methysergide, sold under the brand names Deseril and Sansert, is a monoaminergic medication which is used in the prevention and treatment of migraine and cluster headaches.
+It has been withdrawn from the market in the United States and Canada due to safety concerns.
+The drug has also been found to produce psychedelic effects at high doses.
+It is taken orally.